 Do: Take a Bristol bike tour

-Bristol’s proud of its green credentials and among them it’s been named the UK’s first ‘Cycling City’.
+There are so many great things to do in Bristol, but with just a day to spare I had to choose just a few.
+The city is proud of its green credentials and among them it’s been named the UK’s first ‘Cycling City’.
 The network of cycling paths make a bike the best way to get around.
-You can even cycle all the way to Bath, but with limited time we stuck to central Bristol and the harbour with a guided tour from local bike firm Cycle the City.
-Their Sightseeing Tour is a good overview of the city, taking you on a five-mile loop around some of Bristol’s highlights – it’s not too hilly and on car-free paths so you don’t need to be an expert.
+You can even cycle all the way to Bath, but we stuck to central Bristol and the harbour with a guided tour from Cycle the City.
+Their Sightseeing Tour is a good overview, taking you on a five-mile loop around Bristol’s highlights – it’s not too hilly and on car-free paths so you don’t need to be an expert.

 The best thing about having a guide was the hidden spots we came across – from a perfect view of the Clifton Suspension Bridge to Banksy street art tucked away down a side street.
 The tour takes in the historic harbourside, the route of the ancient city walls and modern highlights like St Nicholas Market and the underground Bristol Dry Gin distillery.
 We got to hear plenty of stories of Bristol’s past along the way too, from its days as home to 16th-century smugglers to its reinvention as an artistic, alternative hub.